Takaki Ose: BG Pathum United

+Preah Khan Reach Svay Rieng

+After spending a season in Thailand, Ose signed two years contract with Preah Khan Reach Svay Rieng on 12 June 2026.

 International career

 In November 2024, Ose was called up by the Cambodia national team in preparation for the 2024 ASEAN Championship.
 He make his debut for Cambodia in a 2–2 draw against Malaysia on 8 December 2024.

 Style of play

 Ose can play as a defender or as a midfielder and is right-footed.
 Former Phnom Penh Crown manager Oleg Starynskyi described him as a "very technical player".